GSA/openacr/docs/CLI.md

 ## OpenACRs

-Current example OpenACRs that are tracked in this repository are in the `opopenacrat` directory.
+Current example OpenACRs that are tracked in this repository are in the `openacr` directory.
 The directory includes a data table representation of all the OpenACRs with the ability to search them.

 OpenACRs: